 The valley floor near the riverbanks is enriched with plums, blackberries, olives, figs, and almond trees.
 Whereas up in the hills, onions, potatoes, alfalfa, wheat, and barley sustain a very rural way of life.

-It’s a great destination to see how the Berbers make use of this very special landscape.
+It’s a great destination to see how the Berbers use this unique landscape.

-You can stay in authentic, but very nice accommodation, close to traditional Berber living.
+You can stay in authentic yet very nice accommodation, close to traditional Berber life.
 Share a meal with your Berber host.
 Then end the day lazing by the pool.

 - Take a guided walking tour up to local villages.